thebluewind/IMPMCT/README.md

 5 ASCAT_AVHRR_matched.ipynb: This file is used to match ASCAT\QUIKSCAT data with the cyclone features identified in the previous step.

 6 example_data(folder) is the example dataset used in above codes.

+7 match_stoll_ROJO.ipynb: This file is used to match the vortex tracks with the PLs tracks in the ROJO and Stoll dataset.